 We use the Microsoft Threat Modeling Tool and the STRIDE Threat Model framework.
 STRIDE is an acronym for a common set of security concerns: Spoofing, Tampering, Reputation, Information Disclosure, Denial of Service, and Elevation of Privilege.

-We utilize threat modeling early and often and can ensure that relevant security configuration and controls are designed to mitigate threats specific to each product or feature we develop.
+We frequently utilize threat modeling to ensure that relevant security configuration and controls are designed to mitigate threats specific to each product or feature we develop.

 The criticality of our products will vary from customer to customer.
 From talking to our customers, we know that products like Jira and Confluence often end up being part of key business processes.
 We run our business on our own product suite, so we understand the importance of reliability and recoverability.